 miss: A roll of one of the dice that comes up 3 or lower when a unit attacks.
 Misses don't do any damage.

-Mission card: A card you build in your build zone until you complete it, at which point you follow its instructions and then discard it.
+Mission card: A card you build in your build zone until you complete it - at which point, you follow its instructions and then discard it.

 mulligan: When a game starts, discard any number of Battle and Mission cards and draw the same number of cards.
 After the Dark Side player has taken a mulligan, or has chosen not to take a mulligan, the Light Side player may then take a mulligan.
-Each player may take a mulligan only once and only before putting any units into arenas.

-natural: Before any other effects.
+Each player may take a mulligan only once and only before putting any units into arenas. natural: A die result that exists before any other effects are applied (unless they reroll dice).
 When a card says "if you rolled at least one natural six," it's telling you to check if you rolled 6 exactly on at least one of your dice.
 When you want to know a natural die roll, ignore any cards that modify the die roll unless they reroll dice.

-"on a unit": Where a Character using the Pilot ability is, in the Space or Ground arenas.
+"on a unit": This is where a Character using the Pilot ability is in the Space or Ground arenas.
 You can put a Pilot only on a unit with the correct subtype.
 You can put a Starfighter Pilot only on a Starfighter, for example.